Noon – 6 p.m.

 Zoom by appointment

 Dr. Gail Lynn Slye joined the Drury University in 1997.
-She is a tenured Associate Professor with the School of Education and Child Development.
+She is a tenured professor with the School of Education and Child Development.
 Her previous professional experiences include twelve years as a high school communication arts and special education teacher in Missouri and six years in San Diego, California teaching at both the elementary and middle school levels.